kyuupichan/electrumx/docs/PEER_DISCOVERY.rst

 Peer Database
 -------------

-A persistent store of peers with at least the following information about a peer so that state persists across server restarts.
-This information is required for a response to the **server.peers.subscribe** RPC call:
+An in-memory store of peers with at least the following information about a peer, required for a response to the **server.peers.subscribe** RPC call:

 * host name
 * ip address